Visiting the city of Hue, a quick visit to the past

 Another must is to visit at least one of the many imperial tombs in the city.
 There are all kinds of tombs; tombs from different periods and different dynasties.
 The most famous are:

 - The Tomb of the Emperor Tu Duc

 3. Looking to party in the city of Hue

 It seems that in some places in Vietnam it is difficult to find nightclubs.
 And if there are, they often tell you they’re only for Vietnamese.
-That’s why you often end up in pubs with lots of tourists but with a great atmosphere.
-We ended up going to Brown Eyes, a place with good music and a good atmosphere.
+Therefore, you often end up in pubs with lots of tourists, but with a great atmosphere.
+In Hue we ended up going to Brown Eyes, a place with good music and a good atmosphere.

 After 2 days in the city of Hue we said goodbye to the old imperial capital and took a bus to Ninh Binh, one of the most spectacular places in Vietnam.
 Ninh Binh is 570 km from Hue, so we had to wait about 6 hours by bus.
-We continue north, every day closer to the so expected Halong Bay.
+So, we continue going north, every day closer to the so expected Halong Bay.

 Subscribe if you want to receive travel updates.
 Comment, rate and/or share if this post has been useful to you.
-If you plan to travel to Vietnam, you may also be interested in our list of Travel Tips for Vietnam.
+Moreover, if you plan to travel to Vietnam, you may also be interested in our list of Travel Tips for Vietnam.